Healthy Homes Assessment Porirua

 Rental Property Home Assessments Porirua

-Rental property areas affected with Healthy Homes Standard.
-Healthy Homes Standards in Porirua include each:
+The areas of rental property that are affected to the Healthy Homes Standard in Porirua include each:

 • Bedroom